perkinssibyl076/notes/README.md

 Second, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will ensure you have enough time to complete each task and avoid last-minute panic.
 It will also help to break down larger tasks into smaller, more manageable pieces, making it easier to stay on track.
  -- 250 words

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
+Focusing on optimization before the code is fully functional and debugged can lead to unnecessary complexity and wasted time.
+It's better to write clear, simple code first and optimize later, when you have a better understanding of where the performance bottlenecks are.